Floer Homology with DG Coefficients. Applications to cotangent bundles: Introduction and main results

 \begin{customthm}{B} Let $Q^n$ be a closed orientable $n$-dimensional manifold that is not a rational $K(\pi, 1)$.
 Any hypersurface $\Sigma\subset T^*Q$ that bounds a relatively compact domain $U$ such that the projection $\pi :U\ri Q$ induces a nonzero map $H_n(U;\Z)\ri H_n(Q;\Z)$ has the contractible almost existence property. \end{customthm}

 Until now $Q$ was supposed orientable, but we can also prove the following statement on the contractible almost existence property in the nonorientable case.

-\begin{customthm}{C} Let $Q^n$ be a closed nonorientable $n$-dimensional manifold that is not a rational $K(\pi,1)$, and let $\varphi:S \ri T^*Q$ be a continuous map defined on a closed $n$-dimensional manifold $S$ such that $\pi\circ\varphi$ has odd degree.
+\begin{customthm}{C} Let $Q^n$ be a closed non-orientable $n$-dimensional manifold that is not a $\Z_2$-$K(\pi,1)$, and let $\varphi:S \ri T^*Q$ be a continuous map defined on a closed $n$-dimensional manifold $S$ such that $\pi\circ\varphi$ has non-zero mod-2 degree.

 Then, any hypersurface $\Sigma\subset T^*Q$ that bounds a relatively compact domain $U$ that contains $\varphi(S)$ has the contractible almost existence property. \end{customthm}